Ringa Linga

 "Ringa Linga" (Korean: 링가 링가) is a song recorded by South Korean singer Taeyang.
 It was released as a digital single on November 8, 2013, through YG Entertainment.
 Later, it became the first single to be released from his second studio album Rise (2014).
 It was written and composed by Big Bang bandmate G-Dragon and Shockbit.

 Commercially, "Ringa Linga" peaked at number six on the Gaon Digital Chart and sold more than 700,000 digital units in South Korea.
 The song also peaked within the top ten on the US World Digital Songs chart and the K-pop Hot 100.

 Composition

 The song was written by G-Dragon and produced by G-Dragon and Ricky "Shockbit" Luna.
 "Ringa Linga" is a mix of trap base, dubstep, electronic music and hip hop.
-The single's refrain is inspired by a Korean children's nursery song called "Round and Round," a song sung while going round and around with hands held, which was previously used in The Grasshopper Song by Sunny Hill a year prior.
+The single's refrain is inspired by a Korean children's nursery song called "Round and Round," a song sung while going round and around with hands held, which was previously used in "The Grasshoppers" by Sunny Hill a year prior.